Doenet/service/API.md

 ### PATCH /learners/:user/worksheets/:worksheet/state/:uuid

 Submit a jsondiffpatch, and receive a jsondiffpatch to apply.

+The request body consists of the output of `jsondiffpatch.diff`, with a header `Doenet-Shadow-Checksum` which is the shadow's `object-hash`.

-By repeatedly sending empty PATCHes, a client can poll the server for changes to page state.
+By sending empty PATCHes, a client can poll the server for changes to page state.
 (These also serve as heartbeats.)

 ### POST /learners/:user/worksheets/:worksheet/statements